Rename each file. Give each file a descriptive name. See how..

-Learning objectives: By the end of this acivity, you will be able to:
+Learning objectives: By the end of this activity, you will be able to:

-2. Download and save folders and files from the internet to your C drive
+Download and save folders and files from the internet to folders on your Desktop

-Go to your folder for this class on your C drive and, inside that folder, create a folder for this activity.
+Create a folder for this class on your Desktop and give it a descriptive name like video_prod.
+Inside that folder, create a folder for this activity.
 Name that folder fileman1.

 Note that you have many options for how you download all or some of the files.
 We will review these options in class.

-Now you need to rename each file, giving them descriptive names.
+Now you need to rename the files, giving them descriptive names.
 If it's a picture of clouds, and it's a jpg file, a good file name would be clouds.jpg.
 If you have a lot of pictures of clouds, you can put a number on each one, such as clouds1.jpg, clouds2.jpg, etc.